derweili/block-layouts/readme.txt

 5. Choose a Template

 == Frequently Asked Questions ==
-Does it work with all kind of blocks?
+= Does it work with all kind of blocks? =

 We testet it with a bunch of blocks and had no problems.
 If you do have any problems with individual blocks, let us know.

+= Does it work with all post types =

+It does work with all post types supporting Gutenberg.

 == Screenshots ==
 1. screenshot-1.png